Martins3/My-Linux-Config/Readme.md

     1. In `Manjaro Setting manager` change default software.

 ### Disable Discrete GPU
+> It doesn't fix the problem at all, but somewhat leveated.

 1. https://wiki.deepin.org/wiki/%E6%98%BE%E5%8D%A1
 2. check it worked properly.
 https://askubuntu.com/questions/239589/how-do-i-determine-whether-bumblebee-is-working-as-expected